10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 Three category-level patterns we see consistently in our engagements:

-• Outbound execution returns the fastest.
-Most clients start generating SQLs within 30 days.
-In a Tier 1 outbound sales program, the cost of running an in-house SDR team typically runs 2–3x the cost of outsourced equivalent capacity — which is why teams using fractional or managed models can cut costs by up to 65% versus building in-house.
+- Outbound execution returns the fastest.
+Clients typically start generating SQLs in 30 days.
+Across Martal’s Tier 1 outbound sales programs, running an in-house SDR team typically costs 2–3x the equivalent outsourced capacity, which is why fractional or managed models can cut costs by up to 65% versus building in-house.

 For teams generating sales leads without a clear ROI picture today, the most useful first move isn’t buying a new platform — it’s pulling current spend through the attribution discipline outlined in the previous section.
 Most teams discover within a quarter that 30–40% of their stack isn’t producing pipeline.
 That’s the budget to redirect.